RakhithJK/PHPMailer-wiki/Troubleshooting.md

 ```php
 $mail->Host = 'tls://smtp.gmail.com:587';
 ```
+###Opportunistic TLS
+PHPMailer 5.2.10 introduced opportunistic TLS - if it sees that the server is advertising TLS encryption (after you have connected to the server), it enables encryption automatically, even if you have not set `SMTPSecure`.
+This *might* cause issues if the server is advertising TLS with an invalid certificate, but you can turn it off with `$mail->SMTPAutoTLS = false;`.

 ##PHP 5.6 certificate verification failure
 In a change from earlier versions, PHP 5.6 verifies certificates on SSL connections.
 If the SSL config of the server you are connecting to is not correct, you will get an error like this: